What is warm-up and why you need it

 In case you wondered, the first is Inbox delivery 😉

-Every marketer and developer who has invested a fair amount of time in the email game knows that warming up domain and IPs is important for email delivery, but not many fully understand the process.
-It’s a good idea to understand about warmup in depth so when you switch ESPs or start on a dedicated new IP, your email deliverability isn’t impacted.
+Every marketer and developer who has invested a fair amount of time in the email game knows that warming up domains and IPs is important for email delivery, but not many fully understand the process.
+It’s a good idea to understand about warm-up in depth so when you switch ESPs or start on a dedicated new IP, your email deliverability isn’t impacted.

 It pumps oxygenated blood to your muscles, prepares them for the strenuous physical activity and prevents injuries.

 I’ve often heard this, especially from genuine veterans in the industry.
-I’m sure we all have used email channel significantly in our work life.
-Nonetheless, when shifting ESPs or starting on new IP, warmup is mandatory if you do not want to be branded as spammer and risk emails landing in Spam.
+I’m sure we all have used the email channel significantly in our work life.
+Nonetheless, when shifting ESPs or starting on new IP, warm-up is mandatory if you do not want to be known as a spammer and risk becoming blacklisted.

 You may be a good, legitimate sender but you have to prove yourself on a new IP.
 When ISPs like Gmail, Yahoo and Hotmail see your email coming from a new IP, it’s a change they don’t accept easily.
 You’ve been sending emails every day from one set of IPs.
 Suddenly when you make a switch to another ESP, you mustn’t shift the entire email volume on day 1.
 ISP’s suspicion filter gets alerted when you do that.
 It is highly recommended that you start slow with low volumes and consistently scale up.
 This will help build your reputation and win the trust of ISPs, make them understand that you are not a spammer with a purchased list.

 It’s like hitting gym for the first time.
-You don’t scale the weights on your very first day, your body can’t take it.
-You slowly ramp up for injury less start and a healthy end.
+You don’t pile on the weights on your very first day; your body can’t take it.
+You slowly ramp up to avoid injury and stay healthy.

-5 Fundamentals for warming up your domain and IPs:
+Five Fundamentals for Warming up your Domain and IPs:

 Send emails daily and scale gradually

 It is important to scale your emails gradually.
-At Pepipost we look at sending emails for new prospects in a small chunk with a warm up process spread across 2 weeks:
+At Pepipost we leverage our warm-up process for new customers or new IPs, sending a small chunk with a warm up process spread across several weeks.
+For example:

-Depending on the success of your email program, you move up the slab.
+Depending on the success of your email program, you can move to sending more emails sooner.

 Send to the most active/engaged email addresses

 Put your best foot forward when starting with new IPs.
 Start by sending emails to your most engaged users or the loyal ones who interact regularly on emails you send them.
 Most ISPs rate reputation on interaction with email.
-Your most engaged or active users will open and click your emails more hence the chances of you reaching the higher slab soon is promising.
+Your most engaged or active users will open and click your emails more; the chances of you reaching higher volumes sooner is promising.

 “It is not who you are underneath, it’s what you write that defines you”